 Effective January 1, 2009, the temporary exemption from CICA Handbook Section 1100 "Generally Accepted Accounting Principles", which permits the recognition and measurement of assets and liabilities arising from rate regulation, was withdrawn.
 In addition, Section 3465 "Income Taxes" was amended to require the recognition of future income tax assets and liabilities for rate-regulated entities.
 The Company has chosen to adopt accounting policies consistent with the U.S. Financial Accounting Standards Board's Financial Accounting Standard (FAS) 71 "Accounting for the Effects of Certain Types of Regulation".
-Accordingly, TransCanada will retain its current method of accounting for its rate-regulated operations, except that TransCanada will be required to recognize future income tax assets and liabilities instead of using the taxes payable method, and will record an offsetting adjustment to regulatory assets and liabilities.
+Accordingly, TCPL will retain its current method of accounting for its rate-regulated operations, except that TCPL will be required to recognize future income tax assets and liabilities.
 If the Company had adopted FAS 71 at December 31, 2008, additional future income tax liabilities and a regulatory asset in the amount of \$1,434 million would have been recorded and would have been recoverable from future revenue.
 These changes will be applied retrospectively without restatement beginning January 1, 2009.